lkhadi/google-signIn-redirect-mode/README.md

-# example-practice-Google_Sign_in-redirect_mode
+# Integrating google signin to website
-(example) Source code, implement google sign in with redirect mode
+(example) Source code, google sign in with redirect mode